replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/index.md

         - ["-A", "INPUT", "-s", "1.1.1.1", "-j", "DROP"]
 ```

-The following patch YAML can be used to configure the IP adddress ranges
+The following patch YAML can be used to configure the IP adddress ranges of Pods and Services.
-of Pods and Services.
-Note that the installer will attempt to default to `10.32.0.0/16`
-for Pods and `10.96.0.0/16` for Services.
-If those ranges aren't available per the routing table,
+Note that the installer will attempt to default to `10.32.0.0/20` for Pods and `10.96.0.0/22` for Services.
-the installer will fallback to searching for available subnets in `10.0.0.0/8`.
+If not available, the installer will attempt to find an available range with prefix bits of 20 and 22 respectively in the `10.32.0.0/16` or `10.0.0.0/8` address spaces.

 ```yaml
   apiVersion: cluster.kurl.sh/v1beta1